adamzvolanek/DevRackDocs/picture_management.md

 ## Automated

-This does not work as expected.
-Requires a *copy* of the photos wanted in a separate directory, defeating the purpose of using symlinks...

-Future-work: Have user create a directory with the copy of phone pictures desired.
-Script will prompt for temporary directory with copies of photos, ask for source directory (where photos are backed up to), and destination directory.
-Have script run through list of photos in temporary directory (loop) and symlink matching file names from source to destination directory.

 Pre-requities:

-- Create directory that contains a copy of the pictures desired.
+- Create a temporary directory that contains a copy of the pictures desired.
-- Have explicit path of temporary directory with photos to be symlinked. (from source)
+- Have explicit path of temporary directory with photos to be symlinked (e.g. `/mnt/user/backups/Adam/Phone\ Backup/2024/02`)
 - Have explicit path of source location on the server (e.g. `/mnt/user/pictures/Gaming/FSX`)
 - Have explicit path of destination location on the server (e.g. `/mnt/user/pictures/Gaming/Test_Destination`)